 Who are the instructors for these workshops?

 All workshop instructors are ICCT faculty with extensive teacher training experience as well as ESL teaching experience in a variety of settings including the classroom, small groups, and individual learning situations.

-- Dianne Dow is the TESOL Coordinator and main instructor for most workshops.
+- Dianne Dow is the TESOL Coordinator and main instructor for these workshops.
 She has over 25 years of TESOL teaching experience and runs her own business serving international corporate clients and their families.